 - Obtaining access: Once cybercriminals know the easiest way in, they do what needs to be done to circumvent their target’s defenses without being detected.

 - Establishing command and control: The next step is to gain control of the compromised network.
 Depending on how much control the attackers need and want, this step may take months and involve techniques such as spear-phishing and password cracking.

 - Data exfiltration: After weeks and possibly months of work, cybercriminals are finally ready to steal sensitive information.

-- Ongoing presence: If data exfiltration was completed without detection, then there’s nothing stopping the attackers from maintaining a presence on compromised machines.
+- Ongoing presence: If data exfiltration was completed without detection, then nothing stops the attackers from maintaining a presence on compromised machines.

 How to Defend Against Advanced Persistent Threats?

 Fortunately, there’s a lot that organizations large and small can do to stop APTs dead in their tracks, and some of the most effective defenses are also basic cybersecurity practices that everyone should follow.

 Data breach statistics reveal that human error is responsible for more than half of all breaches.
 Whether it’s the use of weak passwords or the inability to recognize phishing messages, there are many ways employees can make it easier for cybercriminals to obtain access credentials.